AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/RTL/README.md

 ## Customize from source

-When it comes to [customization](), <!-- link to Customize / Sass folder --> the preferred way is to take advantage of variables, maps, and mixins.
+When it comes to [customization](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Customize/Sass#sass), the preferred way is to take advantage of variables, maps, and mixins.
 This approach works the same for RTL, even if it's post-processed from the compiled files, thanks to [how RTLCSS works](https://rtlcss.com/learn/getting-started/why-rtlcss/).

 ### Custom RTL values